 The CPUE relative biomass series based on re-coded shrimp model (Rigèt et al 2018) with time variant catchability and with the years 2003 to 2006 removed, in general, follow the survey estimate of fishable biomass.
 From the beginning of 1990s both indices increased until 2002.
-From 2007 the indices decreased to 2013-2014 followed by an increased until 2018.
-In 2020, CPUE indices continued a slightly decrease (CPUE for 2020 is only preliminary half year data) (Fig. 6).
+From 2007 the indices decreased to 2013-2014 followed by an increased until 2017.
+From 2018 to 2020, CPUE indices continued a slightly decrease, but preliminary 2021 data indicating an increase (CPUE for 2021 is only preliminary half year data) (Fig. 6).
 During the last 20 years the survey biomass index has fluctuated more than observed in the CPUE index.

 The distribution of the fishery, like that of the survey biomass, has varied over time (Fig. 5).
 In the 1990s over half the catches were taken south of Holsteinsborg Dyb, but southern areas have subsequently lost their shrimp stock and the fishery in Greenland waters is now concentrated in NAFO Divisions 1A and 1B.
-In recent years, the offshore fishery has been extending its range northwards and recent years have seen some exploitation of grounds even north of 73° N (Burmeister and Rigét 2020).
+In recent years, the offshore fishery has been extending its range northwards and recent years have seen some exploitation of grounds even north of 73° N (Burmeister and Rigét 2021).